Best Shortwave Radio For Preppers – Top Choices

 • (FM) radio band, 87.8 – 108 MHz including FM RDS (RBDS) – CT

 The feature set looks great too!
-In fact there are several nice features in the ATX-909X that are not in my Sony SW7600R.
+In fact, several nice features in the ATX-909X are not in my Sony SW7600R.
 Great ergonomics and design.
 Wins “best looking shortwave radio”.
 Biggest display.
 Good audio quality.
 Advanced memory options, can store alphanumeric “name” along with frequency.

 Lots of features for its price.
-Good sync detector locks on to a station nicely, similar to the SW7600GR.
+A good sync detector locks on to a station nicely, similar to the SW7600GR.
 Nice tuning knob and front panel functionality.
-Consequently it’s not terribly complicated to operate.
+Consequently, it’s not terribly complicated to operate.
 And best of all, it performs very well.
 This would make for a great little portable shortwave radio for most people who aren’t necessarily looking for advanced features.

-The shortwave radios listed above are pretty much the most popular regarded and well reviewed in its class on the market.
-Is any one of them the best?
+The shortwave radios listed above are among the most popular and well-reviewed in their class on the market.
+Is any specific one of them the best?
 As always, it’s a matter of opinion.
 And mine is the Tecsun PL990.

-Being preparedness-minded and ready for emergency or disaster situations involves discovering information.
+Being preparedness-minded (a prepper) and ready for emergency or disaster situations involves information discovery during the event.
 If things get really bad (large-scale grid-down?), Ham radio and other traditional radio wave communications do not require the electrical grid or internet to function and operate.

-It can also simply be an enjoyable hobby for the geek out there ;)
+It can also simply be an enjoyable hobby.

-My very first action would be to asses the situation as best I can, because further decisions will hinge greatly on that assessment.
+My very first action would be to assess the situation as best I can because further decisions will hinge greatly on that assessment.

-This involves verifying the extent of the situation and other things that may have occurred as a result.
+This involves verifying the extent of the situation and other things that may have occurred.

 If you have a good shortwave radio like any listed above, you will be able to pick up many Ham radio bands depending on conditions and time of day.
 You might possibly hear other Ham radio operators around the country and world who may be transmitting by way of battery power or alternative energy sources.
 As a result, you will be getting first-hand information.

-[ Read: External Antenna For Portable Shortwave Radio Improved Reception ]
+External Antenna For Portable Shortwave Radio Improved Reception

 [ Read: